Florida–Georgia football rivalry: 1975

-1976: "Fourth and dumb"
+1976

 The 1976 Florida Gators were 6–1 and ranked No. 10 coming into the game, and again seeking to secure their first SEC football championship.
 The Gators held a 27–13 halftime advantage and seemed to have the game in hand until the Bulldogs scored early in the third quarter to cut the lead to 27–20.
 Then, faced with a fourth-and-one situation at the Gators' own 29-yard-line, coach Doug Dickey decided to go for the first down rather than punt.
 Gators running back Earl Carr was stopped short by Bulldogs safety Johnny Henderson.
 Led by quarterback Ray Goff's game management and running back Kevin McLee's 198-yard rushing performance, the Bulldogs seized the momentum and scored three touchdowns on their way to a 41–27 win.
 After the game, Dickey admitted that "We were not outplayed; we were outcoached.
 I made some dumb calls."
 Sports writers seized on Dickey's mea culpa, and in subsequent months and years popularized the phrase "fourth and dumb" to refer to both Dickey's failed fourth down attempt and the game itself.